tmbumaths/python-workshop/docs/day5.md

     9
     ```

-3. **Using start, stop and step:** When all three arguement used, it generate a iterable that will began with natural number `start` to `stop - 1` with a `step`.
+3. **Using start, stop and step:** When all three arguments used, it generate a iterable that will began with natural number `start` to `stop - 1` with a `step`.
 For example

     ``` python
     for i in range(1, 20, 3):